Skip to content

 • data– A JSON response payload.

-• callback – The function to call at event completion; it is used to send the updated message and context back to the XO Platform.
+• callback – The function to call at event completion; it is used to send the updated message and context back to the Platform.

 Example: